irzamkasyfillah/RLE-Compression-Algorithm/README.md

 You will see the variable(*compressData) in your window

 //deCompress file
-You you will run this code in Matlab and save file in your path.
+You will run this code in Matlab and save file in your path.
 You call deCompress('compressed data ') function and write compressed image variable in your function.
 Example *deCompress(compressData)
 Finally samepic variable is your deCompressed image